Valuation of asset and volatility derivatives using decoupled time-changed L\'evy processes: Specific model analysis

-Another way of obtaining L\'{e}vy distributions for the asset price is that of directly specifying an infinite activity L\'{e}vy measure $\nu(dx)$.
+Another way of obtaining L\'{e}vy distributions for the asset price is to directly specify an infinite activity L\'{e}vy measure $\nu(dx)$.
 In such a case we have $X_{T,U}=X_t=X_t^d$, with $X_t$ being a pure jump L\'{e}vy process of L\'{e}vy measure $\nu(dx)$.
-The two instances we analyze here are the tempered L\'{e}vy stable process and the CGMY model.
-Both of these are obtained as an exponential smoothing of stable-type distributions; the latter can be viewed as a generalization of the former allowing for an asymmetrical skew between the distribution of positive and negative jumps.
+The two instances we analyze here are the tempered stable L\'{e}vy process (e.g. Cont and Tankov 2003), and the CGMY (Carr \emph{et al.} 2002) models.
+Both of these are obtained as an exponential smoothing of stable distributions; the latter can be viewed as a generalization of the former allowing for an asymmetrical skew between the distribution of positive and negative jumps.
 The L\'{e}vy density for a CGMY process is: